Skip to main content

 A group of organizations are working together to define a common set of annotation types for use in JVM languages, to improve static analysis and language interoperation.
 Our initial focus is on nullness analysis.

-This includes providing both an artifact of annotation types your code can depend on, and precise specifications of their semantics.
+This includes providing both an artifact of annotation types your code can depend on (in the org.jspecify.annotations package), and precise specifications of their semantics.

 • Why standardize the annotations?
 Because you deserve better than this tragic stackoverflow answer depicts.